Why do my knees hurt after pregnancy?

 - Squatting to the floor and kneeling to pick bub up and down off the floor / bouncer places a lot of load through your knee joints and challenges the length of your quadriceps

 - Lifting capsules and pushing prams (especially uphill/stairs) increases the load through the knee joints by a significant amount compared to just moving your own body weight.

 So what should I avoid doing if I have knee pain?

 Now realistically, there are many things as new mums you simply can’t avoid (like most of the things on the list above!)
 But it’s important to remember that knee pain after pregnancy is unlikely to get better if you ignore it or if just ‘push through’ it!
-Some of the main activities you should avoid / minimise while you are addressing your post-natal knee pain include:
+Some of the main activities that you should keep an eye on are:

 - squats or lunges, especially with weight (dumbbells or baby!)

 - walking up / down hills or stairs, especially with the pram

 If you notice an association between how much you do these things and your knee pain, it is worth modifying / minimising these activities for a while to see if the pain improves.